Hannah and Her Sisters poster

 The inciting incident occurs at 12 minutes when Elliot declares his feelings to Lee in a bookstore, kissing her and disrupting both their lives.
 Lee is shocked and resistant but intrigued.
 This forbidden attraction catalyzes the central relationship crisis of the film..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Lee actively chooses to begin the affair with Elliot, meeting him at his office.
+This shows the protagonist's commitment to Lee actively chooses to begin the affair with Elliot, meeting him at his office.
 She crosses the line from resistance to participation, entering the world of betrayal and secret romance.
 An active, irreversible choice despite knowing it will hurt her sister., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Lee decides to leave Frederick and end her dependency on him, moving out to start an independent life.
+Significantly, this crucial beat Lee decides to leave Frederick and end her dependency on him, moving out to start an independent life.
 False victory - she believes this frees her for Elliot, but it actually begins her journey toward self-discovery rather than another dependent relationship.
 Stakes raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (73% through) represents the emotional nadir.
 Here, Lee definitively ends the affair with Elliot, telling him she's met someone else (Doug) and needs to move on.
 Elliot is devastated.
 Simultaneously, Mickey contemplates suicide after his spiritual search fails, standing before a mirror in despair.
-Whiff of death - literal (suicide consideration) and metaphorical (death of the affair, death of faith)., reveals the protagonist at their lowest point.
+Whiff of death - literal (suicide consideration) and metaphorical (death of the affair, death of faith)., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 81% of the runtime.
 Holly gives her script to Hannah to read.
 Hannah loves it and supports her sister's new direction as a writer.
 This synthesis moment combines Holly's creative talents with newfound discipline and family support.
 The realization that purpose comes from authentic work, not borrowed money or desperate schemes., demonstrating the transformation achieved throughout the journey.